dshank05/nextjs/docs/VENDOR_BASED_RETURN_SYSTEM.md

 # Vendor-Based Purchase Return System

 ## Overview
-A new return system that allows returning items from multiple purchase invoices of the same vendor simultaneously, independent of specific bills.
-This replaces the current per-invoice return system with a more flexible vendor-centric approach.
+A simplified return system following the same pattern as purchases: List page → Create page → View page.
+Allows returning items from multiple purchase invoices of the same vendor simultaneously.
+Returns happen infrequently (every 2-3 months) but involve multiple items from multiple bills when they occur.

 ## Current System Problems
 - Returns are tied to specific purchase invoices